Skip to main content

 • You get centralized control over both the stores.

-• This also ensures all changes get applied to both platforms, but also have the nuance to make selective changes to each when needed.
+• This also ensures all changes get applied to both platforms, but also gives you the nuance to apply selective changes to either platform when needed.

 Since there can be cases where there is a drift between what is shipped to one store over another, we also cut platform-specific tags to disambiguate the commits.